schitresh/software_development/frameworks/rails/1_models/7_association_methods_and_scopes.md

 ## Controlling Caching
 - All the association methods are built around caching
 - It keeps the result of most recent query available for further optimizations
-- The cached is even shared across methods
+- The cache is even shared across methods
 - Call reload on the association to discard the cache

 ```rb